YusufIpek/MachineLearning/Assignment 2/important_definations.md

 	kernel_initializer='normal', kernel_constraint=maxnorm(5)
 Constrain your weights!
 A big learning rate can result in exploding gradients.
 Imposing a constraint on network weight — such as max-norm regularization with a size of 5 — has been shown to improve results.

+for flatten layers:

+we add a flatten layer that takes the output of the CNN and flattens it and passes it as an input to the Dense Layers which passes it to the output layer.